About This Episode

 Layla Kattermann 21:13

-And apart from that, I think it is the time to speak up and out more than like to speak out against what is happening more than ever before.
-A lot of people are, it is, I think also the time to join forces.
-So to become, to like connect with other people at whether you’re place of employment or study or elsewhere which share the same passion or will to do something about it and to organize together.
+And apart from that, I think it is the time to speak out against what is happening more than ever before.
+A lot of people are — I think it is also the time to join forces.
+To connect with other people at your place of employment or study or elsewhere who share the same passion or will to do something about it, and to organize together.

 Diala Shamas 22:50